Nadybot/Nadybot/src/Modules/DISCORD_GATEWAY_MODULE/README.txt

 (e.g.!route add discordpriv(*) &lt;-&gt; aoorg,
 see https://github.com/Nadybot/Nadybot/wiki/Routing for details).

-You can also configure whether to react on commands sent from Discord with the discord_process_commands setting.
+If you want your bot to react to commands from Discord, use the '<symbol>cmdmap' command to assign a permission set.